lucasvolkmer/d2l-en-branch/chapter_computer-vision/kaggle-dog.md

-# Dog Breed Identification (ImageNet Dogs) on Kaggle
+# Identificação de raça de cachorro (cães ImageNet) no Kaggle

 In this section, we will tackle the dog breed identification challenge in the Kaggle Competition.
 The competition's web address is